Erinshire Irish Setters

 Born June 16, 2017 weight 17 oz.

 Please read below pictures for details about our philosophy of raising puppies and what you can expect from us, when considering one of our puppies for your family.
-The “Puppy Application” is on another tab on this web site….proceed there if you feel we are the breeder for you.
+The “Puppy Application” is only available by email to us at brenda @erinshireirishsetters.com or Bpierhal@aol.com on the tab “Purchasing a Puppy “on this web site….proceed there if you feel we are the breeder for you.
 Please keep in touch with us for updates on litters.

 Erinshire Irish Setters